WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 ## Initializing the derived state in the server

-[The derived state](./undestanding-global-state-local-context-and-derived-state.md), regardless of whether it derives from the global state, local context, or both, can also be processed on the server by the Server Directive Processing.
+The derived state, regardless of whether it derives from the global state, local context, or both, can also be processed on the server by the Server Directive Processing.

+_Please, visit the [Understanding global state, local context and derived state](./undestanding-global-state-local-context-and-derived-state.md) guide to learn more about how derived state works in the Interactivity API._

+### Derived state that can be defined statically

 Let's imagine adding a button that can delete all fruits: